Utah cheddar rubbed with espresso and lavender

 From there the demand for Barely Buzzed skyrocketed and quickly became a cult classic among cheesemongers and cheese lovers.
 To date, Buzzed has racked up 18 major awards.

-Trying to decide between the 4 oz, 12 oz, or quarter wheel?
+Trying to decide between the 12 oz or the quarter wheel?

 The 12-oz cut is our work horse.
 This one is for the for the entertainer or used in cooking.
 It’s enough cheese for a couple grilled cheese sammies or a party of 12-16 guests.